Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 • Metric cross-reference.
 Connect top-line data to your income statement, balance sheet, and headcount planners for more dynamic forecasting and flexible budgeting processes.

 • Simple scenario planning.
-Use scenario planning software to duplicate models and tweak assumptions to quickly sensitize your plans and see how different scenarios impact the business.
+Use scenario planning software to duplicate models and tweak assumptions to quickly sensitize your plans and see how different scenarios impact revenue and the business.

 • One-click goal setup.
 Set forecasted topline metrics as goals and quickly access them in the Analysis Canvas dashboards to track your historical performance.